League of Super Evil: Production

-When the series was first announced in October 2006, it under went many changes for the title and main characters; Voltar was originally called The Great Voltar.
+When the series was first announced in October 2006, it underwent many changes for the title and main characters; Voltar was originally called The Great Voltar.
 His costume was green and yellow instead of red.
 Doktor Frogg originally had a steel jaw and did not wear goggles.
 Red Menace was meant to be a former Soviet supervillain (hence his name).
 His original design wore a thick red fur coat and a fur hat that incorporated the Red Star (a communist symbol) on it.
 Doomageddon did not exist in the original concept.
 In his place was a crawling hooded character described as embodying "the spirit of a hyperactive Neanderthal toddler".
-The series title was originally just known as League of Evil.
+The series' title was originally just known as League of Evil.

 Broadcast and release

 League of Super Evil premiered on YTV in Canada on 7 March 2009.
-It aired on Saturdays at 10:30 a.m., as part of YTV's Crunch block.
-The series premiered earlier in the United States on Cartoon Network on 5 March 2009 at 9:00 p.m.
-It premiered in Latin America on Disney XD (LA) on 4 June 2011.
+It aired on Saturdays at 10:30 A.M., as part of its Crunch programming block.
+The series premiered earlier in the United States on Cartoon Network on 5 March 2009 at 9:00 P.M.
+It also premiered in Latin America on Disney XD on 4 June 2011, and aired in the UK on CBBC, in Australia on ABC1 and ABC3, and internationally on Cartoon Network, Disney XD and Nickelodeon.

+As of 2024, the series is now available to stream on digital platforms such as Amazon Prime Video, Tubi, The Roku Channel, YouTube TV, and YouTube as well as many others.

 Reception

-Emily Ashby of Common Sense Media gave the series a two out of five stars stating "Too-chaotic 'toon follows villains' mostly harmless antics."
+Emily Ashby of Common Sense Media gave the series a two out of five stars, stating "Too-chaotic 'toon follows villains' mostly harmless antics."

+At Internet Movie Database, the user rating for the series is 6.2/10.